valueflows/valueflows/mkdocs/docs/specification/uml.md

 We believe that it is more important to simplify the model and the concepts for the majority of use cases, than to have complete support of all use cases.

 ![model with Event Commitment Intent Claim m:m instantiated relationships](../assets/fulfill-satisfy-rel.png)

+### Denormalization

+Note there are a few place where VF is more normalized than might be wanted for a database design behind the scenes.
+However, for data provided for interoperability, it is expected that apps will adhere to the normalized version.

+For example, we have used a separate structure for quantities, including the numeric amount and unit of measure.
+These never stand on their own, i.e. one wouldn't expect to change "4 liters" in an event and have it change wherever else "4 liters" appears.
+So these can be safely denormalized behind the scenes.

+This also could apply to simple uses of location data, although in that case, locations can stand on their own, so it depends on the application.
+But for example, some apps might move `SpatialThing`'s `long` and `lat` into the record having the location.